filiocorp/filiocorp.github.io/_posts/2021-11-5-Filio Case Study - WRA Engineering Photo Log Upgrade (1).md

 **the project.**
 ![](Aspose.Words.1a972e98-2888-47d8-bbca-0e413043600f.002.png)**The Project**

-Sort and Review Photo Logs
+Sort and Review Photo Logs

 WRA Engineering, a Filio customer, employs a team of environmental scientists to execute regulatory assessments for land development.
 These evaluations are often conducted as mitigation for construction projects, as environmental protocols require construction companies to restore a certain percentage of vegetation.
 One such project ensures the native vegetation inhabiting a Florida wetlands construction zone meets the criteria established in the development’s construction permit.